-IPR (Copyright) ID author(s) need to give non-exclusive publication rights to IETF Trust if to be published at all also (normally) the right to make derivative works this right required for standards track documents author(s) retain all other rights updated by RFC 5378 expanded rights granted to IETF Trust issue with text copied from older IDs and RFCs IETF Trust released a FAQ on IETF copyright see http://trustee.ietf.org/faqs.html IPR (Patents) IETF IPR (patent) rules (in RFC 3979) require timely disclosure of your own IPR in your own submissions & submissions of others disclosures published on IETF web site "reasonably and personally" known to the WG participant - i.e., no patent search required WG may take IPR into account when choosing solution RFC 3669 gives background and guidance push from open source people for RF-only process consensus to not change to mandatory RF-only but many WGs tend to want RF or IPR-free (or at least assumed to be IPR-free) update in the works Note Well - The "Note Well" statement shows up a lot at the IETF.
+IPR (Copyright) ID author(s) need to give non-exclusive publication rights to IETF Trust if to be published at all also (normally) the right to make derivative works this right required for standards track documents author(s) retain all other rights Rules described in RFC 5378 IETF Trust released a FAQ on IETF copyright see http://trustee.ietf.org/faqs.html

+IPR (Patents) IETF IPR (patent) rules (in RFC 3979) require timely disclosure of your own IPR in your own submissions & submissions of others disclosures published on IETF web site "reasonably and personally" known to the WG participant - i.e., no patent search required WG may take IPR into account when choosing solution RFC 3669 gives background and guidance push from open source people for RF-only process consensus to not change to mandatory RF-only but many WGs tend to want RF or IPR-free (or at least assumed to be IPR-free) update in the works Note Well - The "Note Well" statement shows up a lot at the IETF.
 Mailing lists, registration, meeting openings, etc. defines "contribution" and requires obeying IETF rules In effect, a "contribution" is anything you say or write with the intent to effect the IETF standards process - if you make a contribution that includes or relates to your IPR you must disclose that fact - Note Well note is undergoing revision big discussion on IETF discussion mailing list